Geoff Keighley’s Summer Game Fest will feature more than a dozen world premieres on June 10

 The Summer Game Fest will feature more than a dozen world premieres and dozens of game companies when it debuts on June 10.

-Geoff Keighley will kick off the summer of game reveals with an all-digital, free global fan festival with more than 30 game publishers, developers, and platforms.
-The Summer Game Fest should whet the appetite of fans as they prepare for an all-digital Electronic Entertainment Expo (E3) event from June 12 to June 15.
+Geoff Keighley will kick off the summer of game reveals with an all-digital, free global fan festival with more than 30 publishers, developers, and platforms.
+The Summer Game Fest should whet the appetite of fans as they prepare for an all-digital Electronic Entertainment Expo (E3) from June 12 to June 15.

-This year, many of the game companies will concentrate their announcements and teases for games in a program that will last a little more than an hour, Keighley, creator of The Game Awards, said in an interview with GamesBeat.
+This year, many of the companies involved will concentrate their announcements and teases for games in a program that will last a little more than an hour, said Keighley in an interview with GamesBeat.

-The fest will include original programming, musical entertainment, publisher livestreams, and the Day of the Devs indie games showcase curated by iam8bit and Double Fine Productions.
+The fest will include original programming, musical entertainment, publisher livestreams, and the Day of the Devs indie game showcase, which iam8bit and Double Fine Productions curate.

 A long list

-The fest will include (in alphabetical order): 2K, Activision, Amazon Games, Annapurna Interactive, Bandai Namco Entertainment, Battlestate Games, Blizzard Entertainment, CAPCOM, Devolver

-Digital, Dotemu, Electronic Arts, Epic Games, Finji, Frontier, Gearbox Publishing, Hi-Rez Studios, Inner Sloth, Koch Media, Mediatonic, MiHoYo, PlayStation, Psyonix, Raw Fury, Riot Games, Saber Interactive, SEGA, Steam, SQUARE ENIX, Tribeca Festival, Tencent Games, Warner Bros.
+The fest will include 2K, Activision, Amazon Games, Annapurna Interactive, Bandai Namco Entertainment, Battlestate Games, Blizzard Entertainment, Capcom, Devolver Digital, Dotemu, Electronic Arts, Epic Games, Finji, Frontier, Gearbox Publishing, Hi-Rez Studios, Inner Sloth, Koch Media, Mediatonic, MiHoYo, PlayStation, Psyonix, Raw Fury, Riot Games, Saber Interactive, Sega Steam, Square Enix, Tribeca Festival, Tencent Games, Warner Bros.
 Games, Ubisoft, Wizards of the Coast, and Xbox.

-Summer Game Fest will blast off with Kick Off Live!, a world premiere showcase streaming globally on June 10 at 11 am Pacific time in a show hosted by Keighley.
+Summer Game Fest will blast off with Kick Off Live!, a world premiere showcase streaming globally on June 10 at 11 a.m.
+Pacific in a show that Keighley hosts.

-Kick Off Live! will include a live performance by Weezer, who will debut a brand new, stream safe game soundtrack song that can be freely streamed on Twitch, YouTube and anywhere else

-without being blocked or losing monetization, in an effort to help eliminate the challenges creators often encounter with popular music.
+Kick Off Live! will include a live performance by Weezer, who will debut a brand new, stream safe game soundtrack song that can be freely streamed on Twitch, YouTube, and anywhere else without being blocked or losing monetization, in an effort to help eliminate the challenges creators often encounter with popular music.

 Day of the Devs will take place during the broadcast.
 Tim Schafer, the founder of Double Fine and cofounder of Day of the Devs, said the team is picking the best games from hundreds of submissions from around the world.

 As part of Summer Game Fest, select publishers will directly update fans with free livestreamed events, which will be indexed and available to watch on summergamefest.com.
-Starting today,

-fans can visit summergamefest.com for a constantly updated calendar of events as they are announced by publishers.
+Starting today, fans can visit summergamefest.com for a constantly updated calendar of events as they are announced by publishers.

 Keighley said he decided to do the fest again after talking with publishers, some of whom didn’t have enough titles to carry an event of their own.